 - Experienced required: Cat Ba Climbing says that no rock climbing experience is required to go on their deep water solo tour.
 Langur’s Adventures says that their tour is “designed for intermediate and experienced climbers 5c/5.10 or above.”

-Even though the tour is expensive by Vietnam’s standards, Cat Ba Climbing is cash-only, so make sure to bring some cash.
-There’s an ATM about a 5 to 10-minute walk from the the Cat Ba Climbing office.
+Even though the tour is expensive by Vietnam’s standards, Cat Ba Climbing is cash-only, so make sure to bring significant cash.
+There’s an ATM about a 5 to 10-minute walk from the Cat Ba Climbing office.

-- Tour size: The Cat Ba Climbing group started with ~12 people, not including the guides, for introductions and then we split into two boats with ~6 climbers each.
+- Tour size: The Cat Ba Climbing group started with ~12 people, not including the guides, and then we split into two boats with about six climbers each.

 What to Expect When Deep Water Soloing in Vietnam

 The following is based on my experience deep water soloing in Lan Ha Bay.
-Deep water soloing in other countries are similar, but will not be exactly the same.
+Deep water soloing in other countries is similar, but will not be exactly the same.

 Half-Day Tour Breakdown